-Indexing terms in the VHA may have 5 types of synonyms that appear in green: synonym, near synonym, narrower term, broader term, and related term.
-Each of these is described briefly below.
+In all, indexing terms in the VHA may have 5 types of synonyms attached to them that appear in green: synonym, near synonym, narrower term, broader term, and related term.
+Each of these types of synonyms is described briefly below.